pablogarciaarevalo/demo-trident/README.md

 ### Install NetApp Trident

-- Objetive: Show the steps to install NetApp Trident.
+- Objetive: Show the steps to deploy NetApp Trident using the Trident Operator.

 > Go to slide 4